 Official student travel is defined as travel involving one or more students traveling to an event or activity that is organized or sponsored by TSTC and is located more than 25 miles from the College or during which the students will be staying overnight.
 International travel is not permitted at TSTC.
 The faculty/staff member or student club advisor is responsible for ensuring that all TSTC rules and regulations are followed.
 During any trips requiring an overnight stay, the advisor(s) and students must stay in the same hotel facility/complex.
 Students and advisor(s) must travel together during any off campus trips.
 The faculty/ staff member or club advisor must complete and submit an official student travel packet at least ten days prior to the sponsored trip.
-For more information, please see the Student Organization Handbook.
+Forms are available at the Office of Student Leadership & Engagement and on the Student Leadership & Engagement Portal page.